First drive: 2020 Audi Q7 goes long on tech, short on space and fuel economy

 For a family of four, or for those who like the closest confines, the Q7 redeems itself with the best infotainment system on the market.
 The dual touchscreen setup can be a turnoff due to safety concerns, but that is the way of things.
 BMW ditched its controller dial to make room in the center console, and now Audi has done the same.

-The 10.1-inch touchscreen on top handles all the navigation and media controls, and also has a very effective handwriting screen so you don’t have to hunt and peck for addresses.
+The 10.1-inch touchscreen on top handles all the navigation and media controls.
 The lower screen is for climate controls, and a subtle band of buttons below it controls vital functions like hazards, defoggers, and drive modes.
 Fortunately, audio and haptic feedback ensures that you’re hitting the intended control.
 As far as touchscreens go, it’s well done.
 The top screen is far better than Jaguar Land Rover’s, but JLR has Audi beat on the climate screen.

 Even more fortunately, most everything found in the upper touchscreen can be accessed via the 12.3-inch customizable instrument cluster.
 It is awesome.
 And Google Earth maps in HD and 3D makes it even better.
 No other automaker comes close when it comes to native navigation, and it’s the lone system that makes Apple CarPlay look like child’s play.